-Compact (Ford Focus or similar) is the most frequently booked rental car type in Switzerland.
+Compact (Volkswagen Golf or similar) is the most frequently booked rental car type in Switzerland.

 Take a look at our extensive car rental location map to find the best rental cars near you.

 On average a rental car in Switzerland costs $450 per week ($64 per day).

 On average a rental car in Switzerland costs $1,929 per month ($64 per day).